Centralist Republic of Mexico: Santa Anna's first period of rule

 Santa Anna dissolved the national congress, state congresses, and replaced state governors and municipal governments with loyalists.
 He however also maintained that the Constitution of 1824 was still in effect and held elections for a new congress before the end of the year.
 Santa Anna at this point retired to his estate of Manga de Clavo to rule from the background, as he had during the Gomez Farias administration and he was replaced by Miguel Barragán.

 On 23 October 1835, the newly elected bicameral congress decreed to unite and turn itself into a constituent congress tasked with drafting a new constitution.
-Barragan died of typhus in February 1836 upon which he was replaced by Jose Justo Corro.
+Barragan died of typhus in February 1836 upon which he was replaced by José Justo Corro.
 Spain and the Holy See recognized the independence of Mexico during the Corro administration.
 Meanwhile, the resulting centralist constitution which came to be known as the Siete Leyes was formally promulgated in December 1836.
 The nation was reorganized along unitary lines.
 The states of Mexico were replaced with departments, whose governors were to be appointed by the central government.

 Certain regions of the nation however, responded to the new constitution by attempting to secede.